 I am finally putting the finishing touches on my boys attic stairway space.
 This space was done in October except for adding a light fixture. putting up the hand rails and finding stairway runners and rugs.
 I can finally say that this space is complete.
 I started in March and finished in December.
 It seems that I am notorious for taking 9 months to finish my projects.
 My guest bedroom makeover took 9 months as well.

-I searched all options to find rugs for my odd shaped landings and to have matching runners to make stairway runners.
-It was EXTREMELY hard to find rugs in the sizes I needed, (4 different sizes) and to find them is a style that I liked at an affordable prices.
+I searched all options to find rugs for my odd-shaped landings and to have matching runners to make stairway runners.
+It was EXTREMELY hard to find rugs in the sizes I needed, (4 different sizes) and to find them is a style that I liked at an affordable price.
 This was trying to find a needle in a haystack.
-I gave up and decided that I could make my own custom stairway runners and rugs out of carpet.
+I gave up and decided that I could make my own custom stairway runners and rugs out of the carpet.

 The upper landing area needed a 5 x 8, the first landing needed a 2 x 5.5 and the runners were 2 x 10 and the other was 2 x 7.

 We started at the top of each stairway and used my (affiliate link – – ->) Ryobi Crown Stapler to attach the custom runner to the riser.

 We measured before we did the final staple on each step.

 I am thrilled at how the custom stairway runners and rugs turned out.
 My boys and Miss Cinnamon love the rugs, as this helps them all walk down the steps without slipping.
 It also helps with the noise of hardwood stairways.
 You can read all about this area and all the changes we made: How to easily removed wallpaper, How to Gel Stain over existing stain

 I made a promise to Mr. DD that I would only work on one house project at a time, so now I can finally move on to my next house project.